Wind power in California: Offshore wind

 A 2009 Stanford University study of California offshore wind potential identified a site off Cape Mendocino that could provide uninterrupted year-round power from a 1500 MW wind farm that would produce an average of 790 MW.
 Three types of offshore wind power were studied, with the conclusion that from 12,300 to 19,700 GWh/yr could be delivered from 1,997 to 3,331 MW of monopile wind turbines installed in up to 20 meter, from 38,200 to 73,000 GWh/yr could be delivered from 6,202 to 12,374 MW of multi-leg wind turbines in 20 to 50 meter, and from 462,100 to 568,200 GWh/yr from 73,025 to 91,707 MW of floating turbine foundation wind turbines in from 50 to 290 meter, such as those being studied for use off the coast of Maine by the Ocean Energy Institute and the DeepCwind Consortium.

 In April 2018, several power development companies joined with Redwood Coast Energy Authority to explore the idea of creating a large-scale wind farm off of the Northern California coast.
 Deep water has hindered development off the coast of California, making the use floating turbines more feasible than fixed turbines.
 The group decided to propose instead.
 RCEA and the development companies intended to file a lease with the Bureau of Ocean Energy Management in the summer of 2018 for the 120-150 MW project.
-The Humboldt Project will be located just over 20 miles west of Eureka, California and estimates have the date of completion to be sometime in 2024.
+The Humboldt Project site was just over 20 miles west of Eureka, California with an estimated date of completion in 2024.

+In 2021 the Biden administration approved large areas off the coast California for development of wind farms with floating turbines.
 In 2022, the US Bureau of Ocean Energy Management (BOEM) issued a statement of no significant environmental impact, and California set a target of 25 GW of offshore wind by 2045.